BCS-io-provision/bcs_postgresql/README.md

 { type: "local", db: "all", user: "postgres",  addr: "", method: "md5"  },
 ````

 Then change the user postgres in the standard cookbook way.
-[See the Users section of the readme and configure it was a username "postgres".](https://github.com/phlipper/chef-postgresql/blob/master/README.md#usage)

 ### Locale